Ulta Beauty, Inc. (NASDAQ:ULTA) Shares Sold by Twin Capital Management Inc.

-Twin Capital Management Inc. trimmed its holdings in shares of Ulta Beauty, Inc. (NASDAQ:ULTA – Free Report) by 19.8% in the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 4,538 shares of the specialty retailer’s stock after selling 1,119 shares during the quarter.
-Twin Capital Management Inc.’s holdings in Ulta Beauty were worth $2,136,000 at the end of the most recent reporting period.
+Twin Capital Management Inc. reduced its position in Ulta Beauty, Inc. (NASDAQ:ULTA – Free Report) by 19.8% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 4,538 shares of the specialty retailer’s stock after selling 1,119 shares during the quarter.
+Twin Capital Management Inc.’s holdings in Ulta Beauty were worth $2,136,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors have also recently modified their holdings of the business.
-First Trust Direct Indexing L.P. grew its position in Ulta Beauty by 3.4% in the 1st quarter.
-First Trust Direct Indexing L.P. now owns 575 shares of the specialty retailer’s stock valued at $314,000 after acquiring an additional 19 shares in the last quarter.
-Csenge Advisory Group grew its position in Ulta Beauty by 1.3% in the 1st quarter.
-Csenge Advisory Group now owns 1,488 shares of the specialty retailer’s stock valued at $812,000 after acquiring an additional 19 shares in the last quarter.
-Ellevest Inc. grew its position in Ulta Beauty by 10.0% in the 1st quarter.
-Ellevest Inc. now owns 221 shares of the specialty retailer’s stock valued at $121,000 after acquiring an additional 20 shares in the last quarter.
-YHB Investment Advisors Inc. grew its position in Ulta Beauty by 3.6% in the 1st quarter.
-YHB Investment Advisors Inc. now owns 568 shares of the specialty retailer’s stock valued at $310,000 after acquiring an additional 20 shares in the last quarter.
-Finally, Bradley Foster & Sargent Inc. CT grew its position in Ulta Beauty by 1.6% in the 4th quarter.
-Bradley Foster & Sargent Inc. CT now owns 1,260 shares of the specialty retailer’s stock valued at $591,000 after acquiring an additional 20 shares in the last quarter.
+Several other institutional investors also recently bought and sold shares of the company.
+Bfsg LLC acquired a new position in Ulta Beauty in the 2nd quarter valued at about $1,162,000.
+Obermeyer Wood Investment Counsel Lllp grew its position in Ulta Beauty by 38.4% in the 2nd quarter.
+Obermeyer Wood Investment Counsel Lllp now owns 854 shares of the specialty retailer’s stock valued at $402,000 after acquiring an additional 237 shares in the last quarter.
+Impax Asset Management Group plc grew its position in Ulta Beauty by 13.9% in the 2nd quarter.
+Impax Asset Management Group plc now owns 27,719 shares of the specialty retailer’s stock valued at $13,044,000 after acquiring an additional 3,386 shares in the last quarter.
+American International Group Inc. grew its position in Ulta Beauty by 1.2% in the 2nd quarter.
+American International Group Inc. now owns 15,452 shares of the specialty retailer’s stock valued at $7,272,000 after acquiring an additional 181 shares in the last quarter.
+Finally, Cibc World Markets Corp grew its position in Ulta Beauty by 35.6% in the 2nd quarter.
+Cibc World Markets Corp now owns 12,440 shares of the specialty retailer’s stock valued at $5,854,000 after acquiring an additional 3,264 shares in the last quarter.
 92.30% of the stock is owned by institutional investors and hedge funds.

 Ulta Beauty Trading Up 1.5 %